Om-128/Real-Time-Violence-Detection/README.md

 - **Method:**
   - Extract pose keypoints from each frame using YOLOv8 Pose model.
   - Collect a short frame sequence (e.g., 10 frames).
-  - Pass the sequence through an **LSTM model** to analyze temporal motion patterns.
+  - Pass the sequence through an **MobileNet + LSTM model** to analyze temporal motion patterns.
   - Display “Violence” or “No Violence” on the video feed based on prediction.

 ---